ritvibhatt/sql/docs/user/ppl/cmd/stats.rst

 Description
 >>>>>>>>>>>

-Version: 3.3.0

 Usage: EARLIEST(field [, time_field]).
 Return the earliest value of a field based on timestamp ordering.

 * field: mandatory.
 The field to return the earliest value for.
 * time_field: optional.
 The field to use for time-based ordering.
 Defaults to @timestamp if not specified.

-Note: This function requires Calcite to be enabled (see `Configuration`_ section above).

 Example::